kalai-transpiler/kalai/docs/Design.md

 groups of statements in place of expressions are raised to above the statement, assigned to a temp variable in scope.
 Similar to return (identifying statements) but different.. context can be in the statement, and statements can have child statements.

+Keywords as functions:
+Try to convert to get, up to the user to use contains if they want a boolean

+Truthiness:
+Hope types save us!
+Wrap boolean around things we don't know

+Equality:
+== .equals (but needs to be nil safe)